-In this guide, I'll tell you everything you need to know to stay connected in Hong Kong: how much data you need, how coverage works, which operators are best, and why an eSIM is probably your best option compared to international roaming or physical SIMs at the airport.
+In this guide, I'll tell you everything you need to know to stay connected in Hong Kong: how much data you need, how coverage works, which operators are best, and why an eSIM is probably your best option compared to international roaming or physical SIMs from the airport.

-Why use an eSIM in Hong Kong
+Why use eSIM in Hong Kong

 If you've ever traveled to Asia, you know that one of the first missions upon arrival is to get a local SIM.
-At Hong Kong airport, there are several stalls selling SIM cards, and although the process is relatively quick, it involves queuing, communicating in English (or trying to do so in Cantonese), paying cash or by card, and manipulating your phone to change the physical SIM.
+At Hong Kong airport there are several booths selling SIM cards, and although the process is relatively quick, it involves queuing, communicating in English (or trying to do so in Cantonese), paying in cash or by card, and manipulating your phone to change the physical SIM.
 All this after a long flight, with jet lag and probably wanting to get to your hotel as soon as possible.

-Furthermore, Hong Kong is a city where connectivity makes a difference to your experience.
+Furthermore, Hong Kong is a city where connectivity makes a difference in your experience.
 The public transportation system is incredibly efficient but also complex: the MTR has multiple lines, buses have routes that only locals understand, and ferries operate on specific schedules.
 Google Maps becomes your best friend, but only if you have data.
-The same applies to finding those hidden restaurants in Sheung Wan, locating the best angle to photograph the Big Buddha on Lantau, or simply translating menus that are only in Chinese.
+The same applies to finding those hidden restaurants in Sheung Wan, locating the best angle to photograph the Giant Buddha on Lantau, or simply translating menus that are only in Chinese.

 Coverage and operators in Hong Kong

 When you buy an eSIM for Hong Kong, your provider connects to one of these operators (generally CSL or China Mobile, which have the most robust networks).
-Coverage is excellent throughout Hong Kong Island, Kowloon, and the New Territories.
+Coverage is excellent throughout Hong Kong Island, Kowloon and the New Territories.
 Even in less touristy areas like Sai Kung or the hiking trails of the Country Parks, the signal is surprisingly good.

 An important point: MTR coverage is perfect.
 All stations and tunnels have full signal, which is a blessing because you'll spend a lot of time underground moving around the city.
 The same applies to the Star Ferry and those going to the outlying islands: water coverage is excellent.
 This contrasts with other cities where the subway is a connectivity black hole.